About Energy storage device mcu application

 Related Contents

-- What if the energy storage device is broken
+- Super energy storage device is turned on